Legend of Zelda Themed Birthday Party Ideas

 Legend of Zelda Theme Scavenger Hunt Game

-For the Legend of Zelda Party, Roo dressed up as Navi, a “helpful” navigational character from The Legend Of Zelda: Ocarina of Time.
+Roo dressed up as Navi, a “helpful” navigational character from The Legend Of Zelda: Ocarina of Time.

 She memorized Navi’s phrases from the game and used them appropriately, leading “Link” to the first dungeon.
+The Skulltula cave.

 Skulltulas are a kind of spider type enemy from several of the games.
 I wound black yarn around the hall way to create a spider-web maze.
 (Very similar to this laser game Roo and I did!)
 Link had to crawl through the webs to find two doors.